mnitchie/EmbeddedBrowsers/TheWorstBrowser/readme.md

 # The Worst Browser

 ## Background
-We typically develop and test the duo prompt in our browser of choice.
-However, this is not the many many (most?) of our end users experience the prompt.
-Often this is through a browser embedded in a thick client app - think the cisco VPN or OWA applications or many others.
-These embedded browsers often have rendering or behavior issues because they run in IE7 compatability mode.
-These are tricky debug as it is time consuming to set up a local environment to test them and hitting the prompt in a "real" browser, even older versions of IE, don't present the same problems.
 Embedded browsers seem to have a different set of issues than their non-embedded counterparts.

 Enter TheWorstBrowser.
 It's a simple thick client that wraps internet explorer using a `WebBrowser` component, and it sucks!
 While it will wrap whatever windows IE version is installed, it will run it in IE7 compatability mode.
 It will send a user agent similar to this: